 You can actually search the marketplace for custom steampunk items like magnets, posters, jewelry, and other handmade crafts.

 Artists on Etsy take steampunk design seriously and consider it a lively niche in the ever-expanding world of creative art & digital design.

 Free Steampunk Design Resources

-The first place I’d recommend to check is the steampunk tag on Brusheezy.
-This design resource gallery includes more than just brushes with links to PSDs, patterns, textures, and custom icons.
+The first place I’d recommend checking is the steampunk tag on Vecteezy.
+This design resource gallery includes plenty of vectors, illustrations, patterns, textures, and custom icons.
 You can also find some steampunk photos.

-Brusheezy is a great site to find any digital design resource with a steampunk feel.
-Most of them are also free to download and use in commercial projects without attribution.
+Vecteezy is a great site to find any digital design resource with a steampunk feel.
+Many of them are also free to download and use in commercial projects.

-And while tutorials are somewhat rare you can still find steampunk design tuts in Google.
+And while tutorials are somewhat rare you can still find steampunk design tuts with a Google search.

 The steampunk movement isn’t slowing down and continues to draw attention from new enthusiasts.
-If you’re big into the retro-futurism of steampunk designs then you should check out these resources and strive to include similar ideas into your design projects.
+If you’re big into the retro-futurism of steampunk designs then you should check out these resources and strive to include similar ideas in your design projects